Recent Lake Survey Summaries

 Eagle Lake (Carver Co.): Sampled 4/25/14-- entire shoreline electrofished.
 Only two golden shiner captured and one larger-sized fish too far out of range to ID.
 Lake was stocked in May at 2.4 times its normal walleye fry quota.

 Mitchell Lake (Hennepin Co.): Angler report late May 2014 Despite winter 2013-14 oxygen readings dropping to the low-2 ppm range, no dead fish were reported.
-In late May, a lake resident sent images of adult northern pike, largemouth bass, and walleye caught from the same location, indicating at least some adult gamefish survival.
+In late May, a lake resident sent images of adult northern pike, largemouth bass, and walleye caught from the same location, indicating some adult gamefish survival.